 Japan’s geography has a wide range of climates, from snowy Hokkaido to Tropical Okinawa, and certain regions have been particularly fruitful for citrus growth (pun, absolutely intended).
 The region known as Setonaikai in Japanese has the perfect climate for citrus.
 Setonaikai is the Seto Inland Sea, and the land surrounding it on the edges of Honshu, Kyushu, and Shikoku make up its coast.
 Now, on to the fruits!

 The Mikan is the most popular citrus in Japan and is a common remedy to natsubate.
 It’s a hybrid of a mandarin and a pomelo native to Japan, with a higher percentage of pomelo DNA (about 22%) than most hybrids.
 It is sweet, seedless, and peels easily.
 It’s also been called Cold Hardy Mandarin, Satsuma Mandarin, Satsuma Orange, and Tangerine (a broad term applied to many Mandarin/Pomelo hybrids) in English.
 It is native to Kagoshima Prefecture (formerly called Satsuma), the southernmost prefecture of Kyushu, but is mostly grown in Ehime and Wakayama, both in the region of Setonaikai.
 Its peel makes a wonderful addition to tea, brightening the flavor and adding a wonderful fragrance.
 Try it in our Handmade Mikan Candy or Pom Ponjuice Mikan Orange Mochi!

 This is the second most widely cultivated citrus fruit in Japan after the Mikan.
 It is a cross between a Dancy Tangerine and another Mandarin variety, with a thicker peel than a Mikan and a more tart, bitter flavor, but still more sweet than a grapefruit.
 The flesh has an impressive fragrance when peeled.
-Its great flavor is part is on display in this amazing Candied Iyokan Peel!
+Its great flavor is on display in this amazingly simple Candied Iyokan Peel.
 Today, 80% of Iyokan cultivation happens in Ehime prefecture.